schuchert/wikispaces/pages/FitNesse.Tutorials.ScriptTables.md

 * If the line starts with one of a few keywords (check/check not/reject/ensure/show), then the name of the method begins in cell 2 and and the parameters are in the odd numbered cells.
 If not, then the name of the method begins in cell 1 and the parameters are in the even numbered cells.

 Create this table:
-* Go to the following URL: <http://localhost:8080/FrontPage.DigitalVideoRecorderExamples.ScriptTableExamples.AnotherExample>.
+* Go to the following URL: [localhost url](http://localhost:8080/FrontPage.DigitalVideoRecorderExamples.ScriptTableExamples.AnotherExample).
 * Replace the contents with the above table.
 * Save your changes.
 * Change the page type to a Test.